 (h) I sincerely hope this article will serve as a 'warning buoy'.
 More information could be added but I trust that enough has been provided to prevent anyone else from being deceived as I, and other people have been (I can produce copies of all the Facebook messages/emails to which I have referred.)
 For succinctness, I have removed the considerable amount of specific data on this website that detailed my post-May 2017 findings: however, this may be restored if circumstances demand it, e.g., he again uses the internet to find 'penpals', an activity that invariably seems to involve deception.

-Due to the odious nature of the crimes, the costs, the distress caused to people, the lies and the constant denial of the crimes, and the absence of any sign of rehabilitation (his emailings suggest the reverse), I hope the MI Parole Board will recognize the degree of risk if he is paroled at an early date.
+Due to the odious nature of the crimes, the trial cost, the distress caused to people, the lies and how he has behaved since incarceration, I hope the MI Parole Board will recognize the degree of risk if he is paroled at an early date.
 At the time of writing this, he is a Tier III, non-compliant sex offender and I believe that the people of MI deserve a very lengthy period of rest from this individual being in their midst again.

 Thank you for reading this.